Before requesting a permit for outdoor burning, please understand:

 How Do I Get a Burn Permit?

-Once a permit is obtained, refer to the the burning regulations PDF file below, and as directed by the inspecting fire crew.
+Once a permit is obtained, review and follow the burning regulations on the PDF file found below, and as directed by the inspector.
+Follow the instructions on the permit to activate your permit each day that you burn.